ADA Bathroom Requirements

 ADA Public Restroom Requirements

-- Signage - Customers should be able to easily locate the restroom and be able to identify if the restroom is handicap accessible, indicated by signs placed outside of the bathroom doors.
+- Handicap Signage - Customers should be able to easily locate the restroom and be able to identify if the restroom is handicap accessible, as indicated by handicap signs placed outside of the bathroom doors.

 - Maneuvering Space - Disabled customers should be able to easily maneuver to the toilets and sinks within the bathroom or handicap stall.
 A 30” x 48” wheelchair requires either a circular diameter of 60” or a T-shaped turning space that is 60” in length with a 36” width.